Decidability of theories of modules over tubular algebras: Background

-In \cite[5.2.6, pg 278]{Ringeltub}, Ringel shows that, when $R$ is a tubular algebra, $\mod-R$ is controlled by $\chi$, that is for any positive connected root vector $x\in K_0(R)$, there is a unique indecomposable module $X\in\mod-R$ with $\udim X=x$, for any positive connected radical vector $x\in K_0(R)$ there is an infinite family of indecomposable modules with $\udim X=x$ and further that the dimension vector of any indecomposable finite-dimensional module is either a (positive connected) radical vector or a (positive connected) root.
+\begin{theorem}\cite[5.2.6, pg 278]{Ringeltub} Let $R$ be a tubular algebra. \begin{enumerate} \item For any indecomposable finite-dimensional $R$-module $X$, $\udim X$ is either a connected positive root or a connected positive radical vector of $\chi_R$. \item For any positive connected root vector $x\in K_0(R)$, there is a unique indecomposable module $X\in\mod\text{-}R$ with $\udim X=x$. \item For any positive connected radical vector $x\in K_0(R)$ there is an infinite family of indecomposable modules with $\udim X=x$. \end{enumerate} We will refer to the properties asserted in this theorem as $\mod\text{-}R$ is \textbf{controlled by} $\chi_R$. \end{theorem}

-If $R$ is a finite-dimensional $k$-algebra and $M$ is a right (respectively left) $R$-module then we write $M^*$ for its $k$-dual the left (respectively right) $A$-module $\Hom(M,k)$.
+If $R$ is a finite-dimensional $k$-algebra and $M$ is a right (respectively left) $R$-module then we write $M^*$ for its $k$-dual the left (respectively right) $R$-module $\Hom(M,k)$.

 \begin{remark} Let $R$ be a tubular algebra.
 If $M$ is a finite-dimensional indecomposable with slope $a$ then the slope of $M^*$ is $1/a$, here we read $1/0$ as $\infty$ and $1/\infty$ as $0$.
 If $M$ is preprojective (respectively preinjective) then $M^*$ is preinjective (respectively preprojective). \end{remark}